Yirol East County: Chiefdoms in Yirol East County

+Insecurity in Yirol East County.

+Local authorities in areas such as Billing, Adior and Pagarau have been reporting cases of numerous attacks by suspected armed cattle thieves from Panyijar County of Unity State which border the county in the North.
+Organized armed forces also have conducted attacks in Yirol from the Unity State.

 Climate

 The district's yearly temperature is 32.05 °C (89.69 °F) and it is 2.55% higher than South Sudan's averages.
 Yirol typically receives about 97.39 millimeters (3.83 inches) of precipitation and has 128.95 rainy days (35.33% of the time) annually.